samssausages/tdarr/README.md

-NEED:  Need good working ffmpeg commands for CPU encoding and Quick Sync.
-I don't use CPU encoding or quick sync, so I need help from people who have experience with it.
-I'd like to add it, but I need good examples of ffmpeg commands that are producing good encoding results.

 NOTE: Use v0.8
-I'm going to update the page to archive 0.7 soon.
-But V0.8 is working well and much improved.
+I'm updating it right now and will have a new version this weeked.
+V0.8 is working well and much improved.
 I now calculate bitrates using custom JS, to reduce the number of necessary variables, simplifying the process.

 ## Tdarr One Flow To Rule Them All
 Current Flow file:  [V0.7 nevc hevc vbr](https://github.com/samssausages/tdarr/blob/452e79832a65c514d0fdedc81e9febbeffe41464/V2.0%20nevc%20hevc%20vbr)